Call for papers, workshop: Spatialising the social sciences in post-colonial contexts (Oxford, 5-6 May 2017)

 UPDATE 02/11/2017: Many people have contacted us back to say they were interested by the event but couldn’t find the time on such short notice.
-We have moved back the deadline to the 15th of March 2017 and the event will take place in the second week of May 2017.
+We have moved back the deadline to the 15th of March 2017 and the event will take place on the 5 ans 6 May 2017.

 CALL FOR PAPERS

 Workshop: Spatialising the social sciences in post-colonial contexts (November 2016)

 Following the arguments made by a number of authors working within the structuralist paradigm in the social sciences and humanities, the awareness that geography matters (Massey and al., 1984) has influenced these disciplines toward what has come to be accepted as a spatial turn.
 This expression refers to the end of the relative disinterest the social sciences traditionally displayed towards the subject of space as compared to time (Soja, 1989), as well as critiques of the main trends in geography, especially following the positivist proposals made for the discipline during the second half of the 1950s (Schaefer, 1953; Bunge, 1962), which isolated it and its spatial fix.
 The critique of this positivist epistemological position, relying, among other things, on works from critical theory (Lefebvre, 1967, 1974), social movement studies (Castells, 1983; Tilly, 2003), and political geography (Harvey, 1973), has precipitated within geography an increased attentiveness to other disciplines, and within other disciplines a growing interest in geography.